Artem Markelov: Formula One

 In February 2018, Markelov was announced as Renault development driver for the 2018 FIA Formula One World Championship and drove in an official Formula One session for the first time at the 2018 Russian Grand Prix.
 He then made an appearance for the team at the 2018 Abu Dhabi Young Driver Test.
+It was rumoured that Markelov was a contender for a drive at Williams for 2019, but it ultimately went to Robert Kubica.

 Personal life

 Markelov is married to former TV show host Katya Zhuzha.
 Their son Max was born in 2020.
 He is also the step father of Katya Zhuzha's child from another marriage, Nicole Markelova.